 Now we have this setup every time a change is submitted, we can now write this to the list without any manual interaction.

-This flow could easily be adapted to collect all the responses from the Annual leave form demonstrated above and either write this to a calendar or start and wait for approval before writing it into an Excel spreadsheet table, SharePoint list and or calendar just to name a few of one of the many available connectors.
+This flow could easily be adapted to collect all the responses from a maintenance request form, or questionnaire style form as demonstrated above it can be an automated to a table within a few small steps, it could be modified to write annual leave request directly to a shared calendar then start and wait for approval before writing it into an Excel spreadsheet table, SharePoint list and send an email of confirmation this is just a few of one of the many available connectors.

 Would you like training on SharePoint for your teams? or do you need help setting up your SharePoint knowledge resource and guidance on how to best use the built in tools, schedule a consultation today